terravoz/findit/README.md

     $ vagrant up

 If this is your first project using the box specified in the Vagrantfile it will be downloaded.
 This can take a while.

+If your default vagrant provider is not virtualbox remember you’ll need to specify it:

+    $ vagrant up --provider virtualbox

 ## Install Drupal with custom profile